Shantanu-pawar/DS_Algorithm/src/A_ShortNotes/Linkedlist.md

 <br> <br>

 `features | advantages of linkedlist ?` <br>
-linked-lists are dynamic in nature, and their size is adjusted according to our requirement.
+1. linked-lists are dynamic in nature, and their size is adjusted according to our requirement.
+2. memory consumption of linkedlist is efficient as it's asize can grow or shrink dynamically according to our requirement.

+`dis Advantages ?` <br>
+A node in linked list occupies more memory than an element in array as each node occupies at least two information like data and next node's reference variable.

 ### uses of linked-list in real life.
 ___
-1. various data structure can be implemented using linked list such as stacks | Queues | hashmap etc.
+various data structure can be implemented using linked list such as stacks | Queues | hashmap etc.
-2. memory consumption of linked list is efficient as it's size can grow and shrink accordingly to requirement.

 ### Also remember to practice
 ___